johnbabb/C--Toggl-Api-Client/README.md

 	hours.Select(s=>s);

-## For More code samples check out the the Toggl.Tests Project
+## For more code samples check out the the Toggl.Tests Project

 ## Copyright